PrinRose/DACNet/README.md

 Official implementation of **DACNet: Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**.

+## Manuscript

+This code is directly related to our manuscript currently submitted to *The Visual Computer*:

+**Detail-Aware Context Modeling and Coherent Refinement for Camouflaged Object Detection**

+Readers who use this repository are encouraged to cite the corresponding manuscript once it is published or publicly available.

 ## Requirements

 The code is based on PyTorch.
 A typical environment is: